jonlpersson/ed-latimore/site/_posts/2021-02-14-5-life-lessons-i-learned-from-lifting-iron.md

 I had someone tell me that he wanted a refund for my fitness product recently, because the workout routine was “too hard,” and he didn’t see results in two weeks of trying my routine.

 This mindset embodies everything I’m talking about here today.
-Millions of people expect to [get shredded](https://www.masculinedevelopment.com/6-tips-how-to-shred-body-fat/) by just taking the latest fat burning pill, or to burn 50 pounds of fat by following some fad diet that allows you to “eat all your favorite foods.”
+Millions of people expect to [get shredded](https://www.masculinedevelopment.com/6-tips-how-to-shred-body-fat/) by just taking the latest fat-burning pill, or to burn 50 pounds of fat by following some fad diet that allows you to “eat all your favorite foods.”
 Yeah, right.

 The truth is that if you want something in life, and if it’s *really worth having*, it’s going to take a lot of fucking work.
 I didn’t get to a 405 pound deadlift by taking a pill, or by skipping the gym every time I felt like it.